Sherina Munaf: Acting stardom

 Before achieving success as a child singer, Sherina's nascent acting skills had attracted the attention of the Miles Production film company, which thought she would fit nicely into a musical they were planning, called Vera and Elmo's Adventure, to be directed by Riri Riza.
 Producer Mira Lesmana recalled: "We set out to make a film for Indonesian families.
 They don't want serious, heavy stuff.
 The important thing was to produce something that was entertaining and would make families feel good about the Indonesian cinema again."
 Shooting began in November 1999, with Sherina as the young lead.

 As the storyline was being finalized, Andai Aku Besar Nanti was released, catapulting Sherina to an established name.
 She was now bigger than the movie, which was re-titled Sherina's Adventure.
 It tells the story of a musically gifted girl, very much like Sherina, who moves with her family from Jakarta to Bandung.
 When a classmate is kidnapped in a business dispute, the diminutive heroine sets out to free him.
 The simplicity of the story and its old-fashioned family entertainment made it a popular film during the period of Indonesia's transition from an authoritarian regime to democracy.

 Released in June 2000, Sherina's Adventure sold 1.4 million tickets in six months and earned an estimated $723,000 from a budget of $241,000.
+Sherina sang and danced to Vijay's Arabic Kuthu song with her friends.